- 25 May 2022

 However, you can still bind incompatible data to properties via formulas – you can just ignore the warnings and click OK, and the binding will be resolved normally in the runtime.
 This is not advised, and passing incompatible data to a component (or a flow function) can cause issues.

 To remove the binding, use the binding editor to select one of the static value types (Text or Number).

 Component style properties can be bound directly only to theme variables.

 To bind a style property, click the link icon next to the value input field, and pick the desired option from the dropdown.
 The input field will change to show the calculated value of the theme variable as a placeholder text.

-To remove the binding, click the link icon again and select Component default value or Custom value.
+To remove the binding, click the link icon again and select Default value (unset).

 An extremely powerful feature of Composer is to bind formulas to component properties.

 For example, I might have dates in ISO 8601 format in the data that's coming in from my backend, e.g.

 2019-11-28T15:00:39.442Z stored in